amasse3/AzureAD-Baseline-MLZ/doc/quickstart/AAD-CertificateBasedAuthentication-DODPKI.md

     - DOD ID CA-63
     - DOD ID CA-64
     - DOD ID CA-65

+> **Note**: There are many additional certificates in **certificates.pkcs7_DoD.zip**, however only the valid (not expired) ID CA certificates and the Root CA certificates are needed.
+Every CAC certificate valid for smartcard logon, and thus Azure AD CBA, is issued from 1 of the 5 ID CAs as of January 2023.

 7. Next, open the latest **DoD and ECA CRL Distribution Points (CRLDPs)** from [https://public.cyber.mil/pki-pke/tools-configuration-files/].
 The current version as of January 2023 is [here](https://dl.dod.cyber.mil/wp-content/uploads/pki-pke/txt/unclass-dod_eca_crldps_nipr_20210415.txt).
 8. Keep this list open for reference.